|

 Robert Love was born near the Tinkling Springs Church in Augusta County, Virginia,

 May 11, 1760, and was the son of Samuel and Dorcas Love.
-Robert died on July 17, 1845, in Waynesville, Haywood
+He would create, settle, and remain in Waynesville, North Carolina, where

-of the State of Franklin, which Governor John Sevier attempted to establish.
-He conducted the Robert Love Survey of 1820 (see related reading
+in the rise and fall of the State of Franklin, which Governor John Sevier attempted to establish, and while he remains synonymous with the Robert Love Survey

-Revolutionary War Service and Pension Record:
+Revolutionary War Service and Pension Record

 On the April 5, 1833, Colonel Robert Love made